-VII.
+IX.
 CONTROL OF THE DRAINAGE DISTRICT

 By Iowa Code, when a drainage district is initially established it falls under the control of the county Board of Supervisors.
 In other words, the presently serving Board of Supervisors acts as trustees for the district and generally manages its affairs.
 However, Iowa Code Chapter 468.322-326 makes provision for transfer of control of a drainage district to a City Council if certain criteria are met.
 If this happened the drainage district would still exist, but the trustees for the district would be the City Council rather than the county Board of Supervisors.
 In order for the control of a district to be eligible to be transferred to the City Council, at least 25% of its land area must fall within City limits, the district cannot have any outstanding debts, and the Board must agree to relinquish control.
 We can confirm that in excess of 25% of the land in DD51 falls within Rolfe City limits.
+The district has debts, so it is not eligible to be transferred to the City of Rolfe at the present time, but could be once the debts are paid off.